Master in Audiology Programs in California

 Audiologists might identify potential career opportunities in a wide variety of settings including; educational institutions, hospitals, community and private clinics, and assisted-living facilities.
 Some students may go on to pursue audiology careers with local, state or federal governments.

-According to the Bureau of Labor Statistics, the median annual salary of an audiologists was $69,720 in 20121.
+According to the Bureau of Labor Statistics, the median annual salary of an audiologists was $81,030 in May 2020.
 Careers in audiology may be extremely rewarding.
 They might also be exciting due to the advances being made in the field by audiology leaders around the world.
 Audiology provides an opportunity to work on the cutting-edge of science while helping people and enhancing quality of life in the process.
+(Source: BLS.gov)

 California State University, Long Beach